APTrust/dart/README.md

 ## Platform Rationale

-The server component of DART runner will be the successor to DART 2.
+DART 3 will be the successor to DART 2.
 DART 2 is an Electron app that whose maintenance has been time consuming and difficult.
 We chose to write DART 3 in Go as a locally-running web app for a number of reasons, including:

 * The tasks DART has to perform can be written much more clearly in Go than in JavaScript.
 This substantially eases our maintenance burden and makes it easier to add new features.
 Node's default async model is particularly ill-suited to some of DART's core tasks.
 (E.g. writing tar files, which MUST be done synchronously.)
 * The Go ecosystem is more stable than the Electron/Node ecosystem.
 We know this from years of maintaining code on both platforms.